PlayPratz/Scorecard/README.md

 3. The batting team has scored the required runs (while chasing)
 4. The batting team declares

 To support dynamic teams (the most common form when cricket is played recreationally), the app does not take into account the 2nd condition.
 To accommodate the same, the user may choose to declare the innings once all wickets have fallen.
-Once unlimited overs are supported, the process of declaring an innings will change
+Once support for unlimited overs is added, the process of declaring an innings will change.

 #### Batter Innings